-The Statement of Accounts summarises the Group's transactions for the 2018/19 financial year and its position at 31st March 2019.
-It provides the reader with information about the Group's financial position and its stewardship of public funds.
-The accounting policies are the specific principles, bases, conventions, rules and practices applied by the Group and the PCC when preparing and presenting the financial statements.
-The annual Statement of Accounts is a legal requirement under the Accounts and Audit Regulations 2015 and must comply with proper accounting practices.
-These practices are set out in the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code) and the Service Reporting Code of Practice 2018/19 which is based on approved accounting standards.
+The Statement of Accounts is a legal requirement under the Accounts and Audit Regulations 2015 and must comply with proper accounting practices.
+These practices are set out in the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 (the Code) and the Service Reporting Code of Practice 2019/20 which is based on approved accounting standards.
 The accounts are supported by International Financial Reporting Standards (IFRS) and International Accounting Standards (IAS).